 Elizabeth L. Bradley is a career litigator and trial attorney.
 Her practice consists primarily of prosecuting and defending professional malpractice, employment and general business litigation matters from commencement through trial, arbitration or settlement.
 In 2020, she was appointed as Chair of PREC, the Los Angeles County Bar Association’s Professional Responsibility and Ethics Committee.
+Elizabeth is also a current and founding member of California Lawyers Association’s Ethics Committee.

 Elizabeth’s employment practice includes litigating claims for sexual harassment, other workplace harassment, age discrimination, gender discrimination, race discrimination, disability discrimination, retaliation, among others.
 She also handles many of the firm’s civil appeals.